OutfitGen

 What stood out: The garment-to-person matching is impressive.
 If you upload a product photo from a store, it does a good job placing that specific item on the person.

-Best for: Trying on specific garments you've found online.
+Best for: Trying on specific garments you've found online, when you don't mind waiting.

 Kling Try On

-Kling Try On is part of Kling's broader AI creative platform.
+Kling Try On is part of Kling's broader AI creative platform, and Kling maintains an official user guide for it.
 Kling is best known for AI video generation, and its try-on surface leans toward fashion content, character consistency, and visual concepting.

 What stood out: Strong understanding of body mechanics.
 Clothing drapes and moves realistically because the model understands human anatomy from its video training.